Christina McKinney: Role

-Christina joins an online dating service, and accidentally reconnects with Stuart.
-He comes to New York City to see Christina, and they have sex in Fey's "love dungeon", a room built in the MODE for her daily trysts with Bradford.
+During season 2, Christina joins an online dating service, and accidentally reconnects with Stuart.
+He comes to New York City to see Christina, and they have sex in the love dungeon.
 After Christina finds a needle in his rucksack, Stuart explains that he has liver failure, and has six months to live.
-He believe that an experimental treatment could save him, but it is too expensive.
+He believes that an experimental treatment could save him, but it is too expensive.
 Christina promises to help Stuart with the money, but she later realizes that her insurance would not cover the procedure.
 Wilhelmina offers Christina the money for Stuart's operation on the condition that she becomes her surrogate.
 She is uncertain about the offer after discovering that Wilhelmina is using Bradford's sperm, which she procured after his death during their wedding ceremony.
 However, Christina agrees to the deal, and Betty acts as her confidant.
 Wilhelmina forces Christina to live in her apartment to monitor her pregnancy.

-When Christina suspects that Stuart is using drugs again, she sends his hair to a lab for testing.
-After the results are positive, Christina breaks up with him after threatening to call immigration services.
-Alexis pushes Christina down a flight of stars in a blind rage because the baby she is carrying represent Wilhelmina's opportunity to take over MODE.
+In season 3, when Christina suspects that Stuart is using drugs again, she sends his hair to a lab for testing.
+After the results are positive, Christina yells at him and threatens to call immigration services.
+Alexis pushes Christina down a flight of stairs in a blind rage because the baby she is carrying represent Wilhelmina's opportunity to take over MODE.
 Christina is briefly hospitalized for her injuries.
 While Wilhelmina initially plays up the incident to gain attention from the press, she later sympathizes with Christina and takes better care of her.
 Christina learns that Stuart's medical procedures were unsuccessful, though his health gradually improves over time.
 Christina gives birth to a boy, William, during the New York Fashion Week.
 Christina believes that the baby may actually be hers; since Wilhelmina is using the child to claim a stake in the Meade fortune and a place at MODE, she fabricates DNA results that show her as the biological mother.
 She also bans Christina from seeing the child.
 Christina kidnaps William, but is eventually caught by Wilhelmina.
 Betty convinces Wilhelmina to admit the truth about the child's parentage, though she also does so to appeal to the magazine's new partner Calvin Hartley as a ruthless businesswoman.
 Now that William has brought them together as a family, Christina and Stuart decide to go back to Edinburgh with their son.
 Betty reunites with Christina during a bachelorette party for her sister Hilda Suarez in London.
+Christina reveals that she has become a successful fashion designer after holding a fashion show.
+After spending the day sightseeing with Amanda and Hilda; and later spending the night drinking alongside them and Betty, Christina leaves the next morning to return to Stuart and William in Scotland, but assures Betty that this is not a goodbye.